 In order to utilise Selenium with cloud platforms, he uses two main test platforms ‘Browser Stack’ and ‘Sauce Labs’.
 According to him, both cloud platforms can easily be utilised when executing UI Selenium test scripts, performance and load testing.

-Ng commented: “These platforms will decrease script execution time vastly at the same time provide support for over 700 different browsers and mobile platforms.
+Ng continued: “These platforms will decrease script execution time vastly at the same time provide support for over 700 different browsers and mobile platforms.

 “By running tests in the cloud, this will also reduce overheads costs such as maintaining and house Selenium Grid.
 Through cloud capabilities, there are great benefits when trying to scale across various types of browsers and mobile platform; all within configuration files.